 There are several ways to cut through rebar with only your bare hands and a little muscle power.

-The simplest, least expensive, and most time-consuming way to cut rebar is with a hacksaw.
+The simplest, least expensive, and most time-consuming way to cut rebar is with a quality hacksaw.
 Cutting through reinforcing steel calls for a patient user with strong arms.

 You can use a simple hacksaw if only a few bars have to be cut.
 However, if there are more than a handful, the procedure will be inefficient, tedious, and lengthy.